 Let’s say you want to eat six small squares of chocolate (about half a serving, or 20 grams).
 That’s 4.5 grams of net carbs (0.5 serving * 9 g net carbs).

-BUT, if you were to eat the whole chocolate bar (2.5 servings), you would eat 22.5 grams of net carbs (2.5 servings * 9 net carbs) – A LOT of carbs.
+But if you were to eat the whole chocolate bar (2.5 servings), you would eat 22.5 grams of net carbs (2.5 servings * 9 net carbs) – more than an entire day’s worth of carbs on a keto diet.

 This chocolate bar, when consumed in small amounts, is a keto approved treat, but buyer beware — it’s easy to overeat.